BC manufacturing and processing investment tax credit: Will you qualify?

-The excessive interest and financing expenses limitation (EIFEL) rules are now law.
-Under these rules, the tax-deductible amount of interest and financing expenses (IFE) could be restricted.
+Under the excessive interest and financing expenses limitation (EIFEL) rules, the tax-deductible amount of interest and financing expenses (IFE) could be restricted for certain corporations and trusts.
+These rules were introduced in Canada to align with the Organisation for Economic Co-operation and Development (OECD)’s base erosion and profit shifting initiative (BEPS).
 Impacted taxpayers should examine their current and planned financing structures, as there may be steps to help minimize the impact of this tax adverse consequence and the accompanying reduction in cash flows.

 EIFEL generally applies to corporations and trusts, other than an excluded entity.